 There is always a jar of sweet and spicy refrigerator pickles in my fridge.
 No matter what time of year, cucumbers are always available to make this recipe.
-Pickling cucumbers is so easy you'll never buy pickles again!
+Pickling cucumbers are so easy you'll never buy pickles again!

 Why Make Refrigerator Pickles?